gdonald/ORM-ActiveRecord/README.md

 Things to build in the near future:

-- [ ] Validation: on: create versus update
 - [ ] Validation: if: and unless:
 - [ ] Validation: custom error message
 - [ ] Model: implement .is-dirty for smarter uniqueness validation